aleshaleksey/fansys23/08-spell-list.md

 - Increase the radius by 5ft.
 - Increase the level of the spell by 1 for the sake of determining its level for breaking curses and aftereffects.

 **Global**: The same, but with a 600ft radius.
-For every extra 4MP increase the radius by 600ft, alternatively the level increases for the sake of breaking curses or aftereffects.
+For every 2MP dice above 8 increase the radius by 600ft.
+Alternatively the level increases by 1 for the sake of breaking curses or aftereffects.

 ___
 ### Scry